Gil4390/OOP3_DD/README.md

 #	Dungens & Dragons
 A CLI D&D game with a GOT inspired theme.
-Sritten in java utilizing design patterns such as Observer, Visitor, Callback.
+Written in java utilizing design patterns such as Observer, Visitor, Callback.

 Start the game with the following command: ```java -jar hw3.jar levels_dir```